 1% Minimum Effort is Required of Principal Investigators

-For compliance with OMB Memo M-01-06 (PDF), all sponsored projects, unless waived by UVM Costing or meets an exception as noted below, will require a minimum 1% effort commitment of the Principal Investigator to ensure oversight of financial, scientific and compliance aspects of a sponsored activity.
+For compliance with OMB Memo M-01-06 (PDF), page 3, all sponsored projects, unless waived by UVM Costing or meets an exception as noted below, will require a minimum 1% effort commitment of the Principal Investigator to ensure oversight of financial, scientific and compliance aspects of a sponsored activity.

 Proposals selected for Funding that did not include a PI minimum effort